sageserpent-open/NTestCaseBuilder/README.markdown

                 operation(systemUnderTest);
             }
         }
     }

 The operations enforce the test expectations as they run against the dictionary - the state machine for a key is part of the implementation of OperationListBuilder.

 Note the handy overload of Synthesis.Create that takes a sequence of factories for the same input test case type, and yields a single factory whose output test cases are sequences of that input test case type.

-Also, note how the number of operations in a sequence for a key is fixed in this test - if you think about, there is no purpose in testing shorter sequences, because the act of executing the sequence of operations also tests the prefixes as well.
+Also, note how the number of operations in a sequence for a key is fixed in this test - if you think about it, there is no purpose in testing shorter sequences, because the act of executing the sequence of operations also tests the prefixes as well.

 So, running this test yields output like this:-